huynxtb/jenkins-plugins-ms-teams-notifier/README.md

     - If set, the web url will show up on the Microsoft Teams message
   - Description
     - If set, the web url will show up on the Microsoft Teams message
+  - Time Zone
+    - By default, this will set time zone is UTC ([Get Time Zone here](https://docs.oracle.com/middleware/1221/wcs/tag-ref/MISC/TimeZones.html)).

 ![Advanced tab in the config](https://imgur.com/ucTgisL.png)

 ## Pipeline

-Discord Notifier supports Jenkins Pipeline.
+Microsoft Teams Notifier supports Jenkins Pipeline.
 The only required parameter is webhookURL (the URL of the webhook, of course) - but there isn't much point of sending nothing.

 ### Parameters

 - webhookURL (required)
-  - The URL of the webhook (pretty self-explanatory) provided by Discord.
+  - The URL of the webhook (pretty self-explanatory) provided by Microsoft Teams ([Get Webhook URL here](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook)).
 - title (required)
   - The title of the message.
 - result (required)